skip navigation

 Technical Suitability

 The nearest major road access is State Route 774, which parallels the eastern edge of the SEZ; U.S. 95 passes within 9 mi (14 km) to the east of the SEZ.
-The availability of existing transmission near the SEZ is under investigation, but there is a designated transmission corridor located about 6.5 mi (10 km) to the northeast of the SEZ.
-As of August 2011, there were no pending solar applications within the SEZ.
+The nearest existing transmission line is a 345-kV north–south line located about 3 mi (5 km) east of the SEZ.
+As of May 2012, there were no pending solar applications within the SEZ.